Is your business not showing up on Google? You’re not alone, and we know how frustrating that can be.

 1 Why is It Important for Businesses to Show Up on Google?

-In fact, according to Google data, 76% of people who conduct a local search on their phone visit a business within 24 hours.
+Here’s something to think about: according to Google, 76% of people who perform a local search on their phone visit a business within 24 hours.
+That’s not just online visibility—it’s real foot traffic, real conversions, and real opportunities.

 2 Possible Reasons Why Your Business Isn’t Showing on Google